lesserbob/mfs-character-builder/README.md

-# MFS Character Builder
+# MFS (My Fantasy System) Character Builder

+Full disclosure : An application by an extreme nerd.
+I love table top role playing games and writing software, so working on this marries my two loves.

-A full-stack web application for building and managing RPG characters, featuring a modern React frontend, an Express/Prisma backend, and a SQLite database.
+This is intended as a full-stack web application for building and managing RPG characters, using the Roll12 system (my personnel system) in the SLA industries setting.

+This application exists to both provide a platform for running games as well as demonstrating my skills in software development whilst keeping my skill set up to date.
+Please feel free to reach out if you find it interesting and I can walk you through what it does, why I did the things I did and give you a clear idea of the type of developer I am.

 ---